KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MM-concert-calendar by muilpp](https://github.com/muilpp/MM-concert-calendar)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Typo: Found `Magic Mirror` in file `concertcalendar.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `concertcalendar.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `XMLHttpRequest` in file `concertcalendar.js`: Replace it with built-in fetch.
+7. Recommendation: Found `XMLHttpRequest` in file `concertcalendar.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mm-hsl-timetable by ZakarFin](https://github.com/ZakarFin/mm-hsl-timetable)